Timinator2000/Algorithm_X/02 - exact_cover/03 - requirements.md

 How many solutions get eliminated?
 Because all test cases in Mrs. Knuth - Part I are guaranteed to have a unique solution, we know all possible solutions _except one_ will be eliminated.
 That doesn’t really make the point I want to make unless we look at how many solutions need to be checked.

 Test Cases 1 and 2 only have Mrs. Knuth teaching on a single day, so there is no impact to those test cases.
 However, starting with Test Case 3, the unconstrained results grow rapidly.
-Remember, every one of these possible solutions needs to be eventually checked to make sure no two instruments are taught on the same day.
+Remember, every one of these possible solutions needs to be checked to make sure no two instruments are taught on the same day.

 * Test Case 3 - 96 possible solutions